JoshoTheMosho/JoshoTheMosho/README.md

 ### Joshua Machado

-#### 3rd year Computer Science Student at the University of Victoria.
+#### 3rd year Computer Science Student at the University of Victoria, graduating December 2024.

 🏢 Prev **[@TradableBits](https://github.com/tradablebits)** as a Software Engineer Intern